shahid4003/moorhouse/src/data/pages/home.md

     image: /painting-the-walls-768x512.jpg
   - type: cta-banner
     title: Get Your Space Ready for a Fresh Start!
+    description:
-    description: From bold colors to unique finishes, we can help you achieve the look you want.
+      From bold colors to unique finishes, we can help you achieve the look you want.
 Contact us for your project.
+    button:
-    buttonText: Contact Us
+      label: Contact Us
-    buttonUrl: /contact
+      link: /contact
 ---